-Because residents are spending more time in their rooms to help prevent the spread of COVID-19, it’s a good idea to make sure they’re as relaxing as possible.
+If your residents spend a lot of time in their rooms, it’s a good idea to make sure they’re as relaxing as possible.
 Whether that’s adding photos of family members or an extra-comfortable occasional chair, there are always ways to elevate the resident room.

 If you’re in need of new casegoods and the budget is tight, consider a collection that features cost-conscious thermolaminate, like the Maxwell Thomas® Williamsburg Collection.
 This collection features durable thermolaminate casegoods that will stand up to the daily wear and tear in your community.
 Plus, this collection comes in a variety of finishes so you can create the look you want at the price point you need.

 3. Update Your Senior Living Environment with Accessories

 When you have a limited budget, one of the easiest ways to refresh your community is to update your artwork and accessories.
 Whether it’s interactive tactile artwork or updating a few images around your community, artwork is a small change that makes a big impact.
 You can even shop 6-piece, coordinated artwork collections to make it even easier.

 Effortlessly revive your existing sofas by adding a fun accent pillow.
 Pillows not only add a residential touch to the space, but they are also an easy and affordable way to infuse style into any room.

 If you have a gap in your seating for seniors, consider adding a unique accent chair in a vibrant fabric or pattern to help make a room pop.
 One new piece of furniture can instantly elevate your existing collections.

 4. Rethink Common Area Layouts

 It’s important to consider how you can adapt your common areas when refreshing your space.
 When adding new furniture, it’s key to space out furniture pieces and add in more Senior Living chairs instead of sofas and loveseats.